forestryio/forestry.io/hugo/content/docs/settings/config-files.md

 As we move toward consistency in configuration and app behavior, these settings will likely converge into a single parameter, but make note of the difference for now.
 {{% /warning %}}

-The `sections`/`collections` option allows you to configure the default Front Matter Template for content in each section.

 ## Section/Collection Options

+_Sidebar Order_

+Sections/Collections will appear in the sidebar in the same order they are defined in your `sections`/`collections` section.

+---

 **Path**

 This option identifies the path to the collection you intend to configure.
-Note that this should be the full path from the root of your site, so a Hugo section of `posts` for example would have a path of `content/posts`
+Note that this should be the full path from the root of your site, so a Hugo section of `posts` for example would have a path of `content/posts`.

+{{% tip %}}
+Currently, you can only configure content sections that already exist in your file structure.
+Defining new sections/collections that do not exist in your project will have no effect.
+{{% /tip %}}

 Example: